 Figure 4.
-Trends in Colorado butterfly plant (Oenothera coloradensis) overall population numbers at F. E. Warren Air Force Base, by decade and by creek, Cheyenne, Wyoming, 1989-2022
+Trends in Colorado butterfly plant (Oenothera coloradensis) overall population numbers at F. E. Warren Air Force Base, by decade and by creek, Cheyenne, Wyoming, 1989-2022.
+Blue dotted lines show linear trends at each creek across the entire monitoring period.

-Earlier data in a log(Lambda) analysis showed the overall negative density-dependence of numbers from one year to the next (Figure 4 in Heidel et al. 2022).
+Analysis of population and sub-population growth rates over the census period, as well as absolute changes in population size from year to year, indicate that negative density-dependence occurs in each creek sub-population and in the population as a whole (Figure 4; Figure 5).
 There was increase in density-dependence on Diamond and Unnamed creeks over time whereas the most pronounced trend on Crow Creek was the plummet in COBP numbers in 2007 concurrent with flea beetle outbreak (Heidel et al. 2011).